 Broadstairs is a perfect day out from London by train with plenty of things to do.
 Beach lovers, who don’t mind a walk, will enjoy the quieter Blue Flag beaches to the north of town.

 There are some excellent independent retailers, such as Music’s Not Dead Records and Maud’s Emporium.
-The 20 vintage and charity shops make the town a great spot for those who enjoy foraging for rare clothes, books, antiques and other collectables.
+The 20 vintage and charity shops make the town an excellent spot for those who enjoy foraging for rare clothes, books, antiques and other collectables.

 Bexhill’s shining star is undoubtedly the De La Warr Pavilion, an iconic and eye-catching modernist building on the seafront which hosts a fantastic range of art exhibitions, live music, comedy and theatre.
 The 1930s Grade 1 Listed building is a destination in itself, thanks to its helix staircase, balconies, panoramic rooftop terraces and bandstand.